 Also if you are well enough and your disability allows, deep breathing exercises and some very very very simple/basic/easy exercises might be helpful.
 If you're bedridden I'd recommend finding a physiotherapist or exercise physiologist to help you figure out what gets you the most efficiency from a small amount of movement.

-These are some other articles with ideas of things to do while bedridden, including for people who are sicker than me:
+These are some other articles with ideas of things to do while bedridden, especially if you need to lie flat, including suggestions for people who are sicker than me:

 - The Severe ME Bedbound Activity Master post, part 1